Liamoscarmccaffrey/ghostty-playground/README.md

-# Ghostty Web
+# Ghostty Playground

 A browser-based terminal using the Ghostty rendering engine and a BrowserPod Linux sandbox.
-It looks and behaves like a desktop Ghostty terminal, within the constraints of what a browser can do.
+It aims to look and behave like a desktop Ghostty terminal, within the constraints of what a browser can do.

+**This is a work in progress.** Many Ghostty features either have no browser equivalent or are not yet implemented.
+See [docs/keybinds.md](docs/keybinds.md) for a full breakdown of what works, what is planned, and what cannot be supported in a browser.

+## Credits

+- **[ghostty-web](https://github.com/crunchloop/ghostty-web)** (`@crunchloop/ghostty-web`) — the official Ghostty terminal engine compiled to WebAssembly, by Crunchloop.
+This project is a fork of their repository.
+- **[BrowserPod](https://leaningtech.com/browserpod/)** (`@leaningtech/browserpod`) — the in-browser Linux sandbox, by Leaning Technologies.
+- **[ghostty-config](https://github.com/zerebos/ghostty-config)** — a visual Ghostty config editor by zerebos, which the config panel in this project is based on.
+- **[tree-sitter-ghostty](https://github.com/bezhermoso/tree-sitter-ghostty)** — the Tree-sitter grammar for Ghostty config syntax, used for config file syntax highlighting.

 ## Architecture